 Neuronal Representation of Memories

 We focus our research on the exploration of how information is encoded long-term in the brain.
 We are specially interested in the formation and recall of associative spatial memories.
-With our different research projects we are trying to bridge the gap between the extensive knowledge that the neuroscience community has on the spatial information encoded in the activity of neurons in the medial temporal lobe (place-cells, grid-cells, head-direction-cells, etc), and the role in memory formation and recall of this brain region.
+Our different research projects try to bridge the gap between the extensive knowledge about how information is encoded in the activity of neurons in the medial temporal lobe (place-cells, grid-cells, head-direction-cells, etc), with their possible role in memory encoding.

 2. Electrophysiology and calcium imaging recordings of large neuronal population in freely moving mice